apache/arrow/site/powered_by.md

   supports reading and writing Parquet files using pyarrow.
 Several pandas core developers are also contributors to Apache Arrow.
 * **[Perspective][23]:** Perspective is a streaming data visualization engine in JavaScript for building real-time & user-configurable analytics entirely in the browser.
+* **[Petastorm][28]:** Petastorm enables single machine or distributed training and evaluation of deep learning models directly from datasets in Apache Parquet format.
+Petastorm supports popular Python-based machine learning (ML) frameworks such as Tensorflow, Pytorch, and PySpark.
+It can also be used from pure Python code.
 * **[Quilt Data][13]:** Quilt is a data package manager, designed to make managing data as easy as managing code.
 It supports Parquet format via pyarrow for data access.